5 Crazy Stunts Pulled Off By WWE’s Chairman Vince McMahon

-There isn’t a chairman in this world cooler than WWE’s Vince McMahon.
+There isn’t a chairman in this world cooler than WWE’s Vince McMahon, and he’s back.
 With all the money he has, he doesn’t need to maintain that great physique and wrestle – but Vince loves to put on a show, and few people are more entertaining than him.
 He’s also extremely creative, and has pulled off some crazy gimmicks that left us gasping for breath.

 Let’s take a look at five of them.